SDFIdk/DHM-docs/punktsky/klassifikation_kontrol.md

 * Inside forrests
 * Along side breakwaters
 * On rocky surfaces

+If no unusual patterns are reported the data is accpeted. **NB!
+The result of this test is used to remove the spikes reported in the DEM generation process** <indsæt link til dok>

 **Vegetation below building polygon**

 Method: Semi-automatic, module: qc_wrap/Xxx

 High, medium and low vegetation is counted for each building polygon, but only those points with z below the building polygon’s average z.
 If many points are classified as vegetation (inside buildings) there is reason to investigate further.